m-walas/HomeAIVision/README.md

 ![HomeAIVision Banner](images/main.png)

 Welcome to **HomeAIVision**!
 I'm here to make your home safer and smarter by bringing advanced AI vision capabilities right into your Home Assistant setup.
-Utilizing Azure Cognitive Services, I can analyze your home camera feed in real-time to detect human presence, ensuring that you only receive notifications that matter.
+Utilizing Azure Cognitive Services, I can analyze your home camera feed in real-time to detect human presence and other objects, ensuring that you only receive notifications that matter.

 ![Home Assistant](https://img.shields.io/badge/Home_Assistant-Custom_Component-blue.svg?style=for-the-badge&logo=homeassistant)
 ![Azure Cognitive Services](https://img.shields.io/badge/Azure_Cognitive_Services-Enabled-lightgrey.svg?style=for-the-badge&logo=microsoftazure)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

+## Overview

+HomeAIVision leverages Azure Cognitive Services to provide intelligent object detection and motion analysis from your camera feeds.
+Whether you're looking to enhance home security or monitor activity, HomeAIVision offers a reliable and customizable solution.

+For detailed information on installation, configuration, and technical aspects, please refer to the [Full Documentation](docs/README.md).

-## Prerequisites
+## Installation and Configuration

-Before installing HomeAIVision, ensure you have:
+Before installing HomeAIVision, ensure you have the following prerequisites:

 - **Home Assistant Installation**: Running locally, on a device like a Raspberry Pi, or a VM.
 More details can be found [here](https://www.home-assistant.io/installation/).
 - **Camera Setup**: Accessible via a URL, testable in a web browser.
 Ensure your camera stream is accessible from the network Home Assistant is on.
 - **Azure Account**: Active account with an API key and endpoint URL from Azure Cognitive Services.
 [Get your API key here](https://portal.azure.com/).

-## Installation
+### Step-by-Step Installation and Configuration

 1. **Download the Integration**:
    - Visit the [GitHub repository](https://github.com/m-walas/HomeAIVision).